kazurayam/KS_Fake_KeywordLogger_Integrates_ExtentReports/docs/index.md

 However, I am aware that my work is just the start of long development efforts to accomplish integrating Extent Reports into Katalon to a satisfactory level.
 I just worked on a single keyword `WebUI.comment`.
 There are dozens of more keywords to work on: `WebUI.click`, `WebUI.setText`, `WebUI.openBrowser`, `WebUI.verifyElementPresent`, and so on.
 We would need to amend the `KeywordLogger` class more significantly.

 Who can achieve this task? --- Only Katalon can do it, as the `KeywordLogger` is their own property.
 Nobody else can.

-So, I would quit this work of "Extent Reports & Katalon integration" here.

-## Appendix

-### The idea

-The intenface `com.kazurayam.ks.reporting.ReportBuilder` declares method signatures you can implement in your own class.
-Your class that implements that inteface can be injected into the KeywordLogger object.

-You custom class must be a singleton.
-It must implement the "getInstance()" method, the method must be static, must be public.
-The method should return the singleton instance of that class.

-The "Bill Pugh Singleton" pattern is recommended.
-See <https://www.baeldung.com/java-bill-pugh-singleton-implementation>

-The singleton ReportBuilder-implementing class will be instanciated only once when its "getInstance()" method is called by any portion.

-The "CustomReportsListener" gives you chances to transfer events of start/end of test scripts into the ReportBuilders.